Tenants union: Origins

-Modern tenant organizing emerged in the late 19th and early 20th centuries alongside urbanization and concerns about housing conditions.
+Modern tenant organizing emerged in the late 19th and early 20th centuries alongside rapid urbanization and growing concerns about overcrowded and unsafe housing in industrial cities.
+Tenants collectively refused to pay rent increases, blocking evictions with rent strikes in several countries.
 The International Union of Tenants, founded in 1926 in Switzerland, represents one of the earliest attempts at coordinating tenant organizations internationally.

-The movement gained momentum in the post-World War II era as housing shortages and urban development created new tensions between tenants and landlords.
-Countries' approaches to housing policy differ across political situations.